TROPICSU/Sea-Level-Rise/README.md

 1. Final sea level rise code- Here we have used polynomial regression using degree 2,3 and 4 to predict future values upto 15 years.
 2. Normalizing data for tableau code- In this file, we have normalized all columns between 0-1 to t hen plot worldwise sea level rise data for 1 meter and 5 meters.

-You can see the related Tableau workbooks here-
+You can see all the related Tableau workbooks here-https://public.tableau.com/profile/trop.icsu#!/